NUKnightLab/git-deploy/README.md

 ### The git-deploy vault directory

-The following environment variables is supported across the git-deploy suite:
+The following environment variable is supported across the git-deploy suite:

  * **GIT_DEPLOY_VAULT_DIR**